daniel1876-zhuo/programs/README.md

 ## To do list

-Implement and integrate EditorPage:
+Complete EditorPage:
-> Render flashcard
+> Add ability to remove flashcard
 >
-> Upload edits to ./current/flashcards and ./current/metadata.txt (this one has been done)
+> Initially include written description in replace description text box
+>
+> Bug fixing

 Implement and integrate RevisionPage:
-> Render flashcard
->
-> Edit ./current/stats.txt

-Integrate StatisticsPage and change architecture accordingly (done)
+> I don't know how much of this is done but we need to finish this

 Implement flashcard exporting/saving in switch_back_to_menu

 Implement Tutorial

+Bug fixing

+Tidy up code + comments